erkac/f5-bigip-letsencrypt/README.md

 Please [download](https://github.com/dehydrated-io/dehydrated) dehydrated ACME client from GitHub.

 ### wrapper.sh
-In production, run [wrapper.sh](./letsencrypt/wrapper.sh) instead of `dehydrated`, as `wrapper.sh` makes sure, that it runs only on the active BIG-IP (in case of HA cluster).
-Also it creates logs and can send you email notification.
+In production, run [wrapper.sh](./letsencrypt/wrapper.sh) instead of `dehydrated`.
+The `wrapper.sh` makes sure, that it runs on the active BIG-IP (in case of HA cluster) only, also it creates logs and can send you email notification.
 Please review the configuration options and adjust accordingly:
 ```bash
 MAILRCPT="example@example.com"
 MAILFROM="f5@example"